 The EASM Board is made up of volunteers from across Europe who work together to fulfil the main aims of EASM.
-To help you decide, below you can find some helpful advice regarding what the activity entails and the criteria needed to become a member.
+To help you decide, below you can find some helpful advice regarding what the activity entails and the criteria needed to become an EASM board member.
 On the bottom of this page you can find further documents, such as the Application Form and specific Job Descriptions.
-Applications are now open and the closing date is the 31st July, 2017.

 • To be able to effectively contribute to the work of EASM and demonstrate excellent teamwork and project management skills